 About this consultation

-All citizens and organisations are welcome to contribute to this consultation.
-Contributions are particularly sought from:
+All citizens and organisations were invited to contribute to this consultation.
+Contributions were particularly sought from:

 - originators in the agrochemical and pharmaceutical sectors (large companies, universities, start-ups, small and medium-sized enterprises)

 - the EU-based generic and biosimilar medicines and plant protection products industry, and active pharmaceutical ingredients (APIs) suppliers

 - innovative sectors whose products require pre-market regulatory authorisation but are not eligible for an SPC